-It is mandatory to enter either a landline telephone number (in the "Telephone number" field) or a mobile telephone number (in the 'Mobile number' field).
+It is mandatory to enter either a landline telephone number or a mobile telephone number.
 In the case of a deposit holder who is a minor, a deposit holder who is not legally competent or a deposit holder who has been placed under administration, the telephone number of the representative can be included here.